The Neighbors: Income

 The most common language spoken in the Westchester / North Westchester

-neighborhood is English, spoken by 92.7% of households.
+neighborhood is English, spoken by 90.0% of households.
+Other important languages spoken here include Greek and Spanish.